marcusholmgren/reimagined-dollop/README.md

 # Rust web frameworks

-## What
+This repository contains examples of web servers written in Rust using different web frameworks.

-From the LinkedIn course by Akhil Sharma.
+From the LinkedIn course by Akhil Sharma, Founder of Armur A.I

+To run any of the servers, you need to have Rust installed.
+You can install Rust by following the instructions on the [official website](https://www.rust-lang.org/tools/install).

 ## Structure